-PROKAS (Promoting Knowledge for Accountable Systems) is a UK Department for International Development (DfID) funded programme designed to support the government and civil society initiatives to improve transparency and accountability in Bangladesh.
+PROKAS (Promoting Knowledge for Accountable Systems) is a UK Foreign, Commonwealth & Development Office (FCDO) funded programme designed to support the government and civil society initiatives to improve transparency and accountability in Bangladesh.
 PROKAS commenced in April 2015 and will continue until November 2021.
 PROKAS is implemented by the British Council in partnership with Palladium.

 PROKAS is a politically smart programme that increases transparency and reduces corruption in Bangladesh by supporting action in areas where there is strong potential for change.
 PROKAS works with issues where there is an opportunity to bring groups together – civil society, government, academia, the business community – to solve complex accountability problems through coalition building and collective action approaches, supported by political economy and other analysis.
 Whilst PROKAS awards grants to participating partners, particularly civil society partners including youth, IBPs are not traditional ‘grant projects’; regular reflection and learning enable projects to flexibly adapt to accommodate new ideas, skills or new partners, or changes in the external context.